Free School Meals (FSM)

 The PP funding is used to help fund a range of educational benefits for pupils across the school such as targeted small group interventions, additional pastoral support, or inclusion in school activities such as extra-curricular clubs, school trips and music lessons.

-It is a requirement for the academic year 2023-24 that the school publishes both how the money was spent in 2022-23 and how it is going to be spent in the coming year 2023-24.
-The coronavirus has, for the past 2 years, interrupted a considerable number of planned activities for pupils in receipt of PP funding but there have still been considerable efforts made to ensure that those in receipt of PP funding have received additional support.
+It is a requirement for the academic year 2024-25 that the school publishes both how the money was spent in 2023-24 and how it is going to be spent in the coming year 2024-25.

 The strategy document can be found in the side panel and here.